Chinese shamanism: Early history

 The Chinese religion from the Shang dynasty onwards developed around ancestral worship.
 The main gods from this period are not forces of nature in the Sumerian way, but deified virtuous men.
 The ancestors of the emperors were called di (帝), and the greatest of them was called Shangdi (上帝, "the Highest Lord").
-He is identified with the dragon (Kui 夔), symbol of the universal power (qi).
+He is identified with the dragon (夔; Kui), symbol of the universal power (qi).

 Cosmic powers dominate nature: the Sun, the Moon, stars, winds and clouds were considered informed by divine energies.
 The earth god is She (社) or Tu (土).
 The Shang period had two methods to enter in contact with divine ancestors: the first is the numinous-mystical wu (巫) practice, involving dances and trances; and the second is the method of the oracle bones, a rational way.

 The Zhou dynasty, succeeding the Shang, was more rooted in an agricultural worldview.
 They opposed the ancestor-gods of the Shang, and gods of nature became dominant.
 The utmost power in this period was named Tian (天, "heaven").
 With Di (地, "earth") he forms the whole cosmos in a complementary duality.

+During the Shang and Zhou dynasties, ritual practices are often associated with political authority.
+For example, in Shang dynasty, people used oracle bone inscriptions and state-sponsored ceremonies.
+In these ritual practices, wu played an important role in mediating between the human and the world of spirits, acting within the framework of royal.

+After the developments of the Shang and Zhou dynasties, the meaning of wu has changed significantly along with the rise of Confucian thought in the classical period.
+Previously, wu was closely associated with political authority and ritual practice; instead, as Confucianism became more influential in shaping ideology, including stating ecstatic rituals as disorderly, more structural and hierarchical system of ritual became more popular.
+Therefore, practices with wu were gradually marginalized and transformed as a part of popular religious traditions, though they continued to exist in local traditions.

 The Chu kingdom (c.
 1030 BC – 223 BC) of the Spring and Autumn period was particularly fond of wuist practices and rituals.
 This is reflected in their poetry, calligraphy, artworks and lacquerware, which often portrayed ethereal and mythological elements that are not otherwise found in the relics of other contemporary states.